Hochman: 49 states have ended all high school basketball games. Yep, Missouri’s the one.

 It’s just not worth it.

-It’s not worth risking that a high school basketball player could contract the coronavirus during a state-sanctioned high school sporting event.
+It’s not worth risking that a high school basketball player could contract the coronavirus during a state-sanctioned sporting event.

 It’s not worth going against the suggestion of the Center for Disease Control and Prevention, which said Americans shouldn’t have gatherings of more than 50 people for the next eight weeks.